efsta EFR API solutions for B2B and B2G

 Until the end of 2026, companies may continue to issue paper invoices for B2B sales instead of e-invoices.
 Electronic invoices that do not comply with the new format are permitted, but only with the recipient's consent.

-Until the end of 2027 Companies with a turnover of up to EUR 800,000 in the previous year may continue to use paper invoices or other electronic formats.
+Until the end of 2027, companies with a previous year's turnover of up to EUR 800,000 may continue to use paper invoices or other electronic formats.

-From 1 January 2025 All companies are obliged to be able to receive and process e-invoices.
-The transitional arrangements only apply to the issuing, not the receipt of invoices.
+From 1 January 2025, all companies are obliged to be able to receive and process e-invoices.
+The transitional regulations only apply to issuing invoices, not receiving them.

-Do you have any questions about our solution in Germany?
-Arrange a consultation appointment:
+Do you have questions about our solution in Germany?
+Arrange a consultation appointment.

 In Italy, electronic B2B invoicing via the SDI system (Sistema di Interscambio) has been mandatory since 2019.
-This procedure ensures that invoices are issued, transmitted and received in a structured data format, enabling automatic and electronic processing in accordance with Italian regulations.
+This procedure ensures that invoices are issued, transmitted and received in a structured data format, which enables automatic and electronic processing in accordance with Italian regulations.

-You can find all information about our solution in Italy here.
+All information about our solution in Italy can be found here.

-Do you have any questions about our solution in Italy?
-Arrange a consultation appointment:
+Do you have questions about our solution in Italy?
+Arrange a consultation appointment.

 Fact: E-invoices offer a high level of security and traceability due to their structured, machine-readable form in XML format.
 They meet the legal requirements and enable transparent and verifiable documentation of all transactions.